-A total of 18 project evaluation criteria have been developed related to the above performance categories.
+More than 18 project evaluation criteria have been developed related to the above performance categories.
 Each criterion has guidelines on how it would be applied in project evaluation.
 Table 6.1 further describes the performance categories.

 Table 6.1 - Policy Foundation for MRMPO Project Selection (established prior to RTP adoption)